Miss Saigon: Touring productions

 A non-Equity North American tour began in summer 2002 to spring 2005, playing such venues as the New Jersey Performing Arts Center, Newark, New Jersey in November 2003, Raleigh, North Carolina in February 2005, and Gainesville, Florida in November 2003.

 Following the 2014-16 London revival, a new UK and Ireland tour opened at the Curve in Leicester in July 2017 before touring to the Birmingham Hippodrome, the Bord Gáis Energy Theatre in Dublin, the Wales Millennium Centre in Cardiff, the Edinburgh Festival Theatre, the Mayflower Theatre in Southampton and the Palace Theatre in Manchester.

 Another US tour began at Providence Performing Arts Center in September 2018.
-The tour closed early on March 15, 2020 in Fort Myers, Florida due to the COVID-19 pandemic.
+The tour closed early on March 15, 2020, in Fort Myers, Florida due to the COVID-19 pandemic.

-The Cameron Mackintosh’s new revival opened in Singapore in August 2024 and ran till 29 September 2024 at the Sands Theatre, Marina Bay Sands.
+The Cameron Mackintosh's new revival opened in Singapore in August 2024 and ran till 29 September 2024 at the Sands Theatre, Marina Bay Sands.

 A new UK tour produced by Michael Harrison Entertainment in association with Cameron Mackintosh will open at the Theatre Royal in Newcastle in October 2025 before touring to Edinburgh, Manchester Birmingham, Leeds, Oxford, and more.
-Julianne Pundan is set to make her professional debut as Kim, while Seann Miley Moore is set to reprise the role of the Engineer which previously played on the international tour.
+Julianne Pundan is set to make her professional debut as Kim, while Seann Miley Moore is set to reprise the role of the Engineer which he previously played on the international tour.
+Following the tour, the production is set to play at the Prince Edward Theatre in the West End from May 13, 2027 to January 8, 2028.